21it/calculus/README.md

 "hello.world"
 ```

 Concept of Elixir structs does not distinguish fields which are meant to be used in external world and fields which are meant only for internal usage.
-Sad but true, we just can write some documentation and **HOPE** that people will read it and follow our guidelines.
+Sad but true, we just can write some documentation and **hope** that people will read it, follow our guidelines and will not rely on data which is meant to be private.

 Third statement:

-- **all fields of `URI` instance are mutable (in functional meaning)**
+- **all fields of `URI` value are mutable (in functional meaning)**

 This sentence looks weird because all Erlang/Elixir terms are immutable, right?
 I will explain what I meant by example: